Quick Overview

 high.

-Drone Video of Ephesus and Grand Theater of Ephesus
+Drone Video of Ephesus and the Grand Theater of Ephesus

 Demetrius the Silversmith & The Riot in Ephesus Theater Against St. Paul

-The Ephesian Artemis was widely popular in the ancient world and the Temple of Artemis in Ephesus – taken over from Greeks, called ‘Artimus’- was one of the Seven Wonders of the Ancient World.
+The Ephesian Artemis was widely popular in the ancient world, and the Temple of Artemis in Ephesus, taken over from the Greeks, was called ‘Artimus’ and was one of the Seven Wonders of the Ancient World.

-Ephesus Ancient City welcomed many visitors from other sites to see Artemis Temple.
+Ephesus Ancient City welcomed many visitors from other sites to see the Artemis Temple.
 It was a good income for those who earned a living by selling items related to the Goddess Artemis.
 Consequently, the missionary works of St Paul endangered the great income of those, especially silversmiths selling statues of Artemis.
-Saying of St. Paul stated in Holly Bible ‘Gods made by human hands are no gods at all’ got the fear of a drop in sales of statues depicting goddesses.
-The crowd collected around Demetrius the silversmith was angry and the protests of the mob against Paul turned into a riot.
+A saying of St. Paul stated in the Holy Bible, ‘Gods made by human hands are no gods at all,’ got the fear of a drop in sales of statues depicting goddesses.
+The crowd collected around Demetrius, the silversmith, was angry, and the protests of the mob against Paul turned into a riot.
 The crowd marched to the Grand Theater of Ephesus, together with the seized companions of Paul from Macedonia.
-They started to chant ‘ Great is the goddess Diana of Ephesus’ ( Diana is the Roman name of Artemis).
-Although Paul intended to appear in theater his followers persuaded him to not enter the theater.
-This riot started by Demetrius forced St. Paul to leave the city.
+They started to chant, ‘ Great is the goddess Diana of Ephesus’ ( Diana is the Roman name of Artemis).
+Although Paul intended to appear in the theater, his followers persuaded him not to enter the theater.
+This riot was started by Demetrius, who forced St. Paul to leave the city.

 - 24 A silversmith named Demetrius,